 Electric shocks and electrocutions are serious injuries involving electric currents.
 Electrical injuries can cause permanent impairments and disabilities for those who survive.

 The St. Petersburg electrocution accident lawyers at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers have over forty years of combined experience handling personal injury cases.
 Since 1955, our law firm has fought for the rights of individuals and their families to receive fair compensation for accidents and injuries.
 Today, we continue our longstanding tradition of helping injured victims seek justice from the parties who caused them harm.

-Contact us online anytime, including nights or weekends at (727) 796-8282.
-Our St. Petersburg, FL accident attorneys offer free consultations and case evaluations.
+Contact our Our St. Petersburg, Florida office anytime, including nights or weekends at (727) 796-8282.
+Our St. Petersburg, accident attorneys offer free consultations and case evaluations.
 It costs you nothing to obtain legal advice about a personal injury case.

 How Our St. Petersburg Electrocution Lawyers Can Help You With Your Claim

 Managing the issues and consequences of an electrical injury can be overwhelming.
 However, you should not have to worry about legal matters and injury claims.
 Our legal team at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers, handles all aspects of your case as we seek to recover maximum compensation for your damages and injuries.